sensson/python-spamexperts/LIMITATIONS.md

 # Limitations

 We are aware of the following issues/limitations in the SpamExperts API.
-They may affect our implementation in unexpected ways.

 Controller    | Action      | Description
 ----------    | -------     | ------------